fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020/2020-03-24-libemu_divide_by_zero.md

 100: 		return NULL;
 ```

-Going down the rabbit hole right before the data is insert into the hash table through emu_hashtable_insert() at line 70. `emu_hashtable_search()` is called to check whether the data is already inserted.
-At line 96, the address of the key inside the hash table is divided with `eh->size`.
+Going down the rabbit hole right before the data is insert into the hash table through `emu_hashtable_insert()` at line 70. `emu_hashtable_search()` is called to check whether the data is already inserted or not.
+At line 96, the address of the key inside the hash table will be divided with `eh->size` and triggers the bug.